Caribbean Legion: Membership and organization

 The Caribbean Legion never had a formal structure.
 The name was coined by journalists in the United States in 1947.
 Although it had members from every country in Hispanic Latin America, the greatest number came from the Dominican Republic.
 Many of the exiles were war veterans; many of the Cubans and Dominicans had volunteered in the United States army during World War II, while others had fought in the Spanish Republican Army.
 There were also some pilots who had been members of the U.S. Air Force.

 The funding and weapons of the Caribbean Legion came from many different sources.
 A number of weapons dealers had stock left over from World War II that they were willing to sell to the Legion.
 The Legion also received support at various times from the governments of Cuba and Guatemala, as well as from the Costa Rican government of José Figueres Ferrer after it came to power in 1948.
 The biggest source of funding for the legion was Juan Rodriguez Garcia, a wealthy Dominican rancher who fled the Dominican Republic in January 1946.

-A prominent member of the Caribbean Legion was Fidel Castro, who participated in the Cayo Confites affair as a 21-year-old.
-He was captured with the rest of the invasion force, but escaped by jumping off the Cuban Navy vessel he was held on and swimming to shore.
+A secondary member of the Caribbean Legion was Fidel Castro, who participated in the Cayo Confites affair as a 21-year-old.
+He was captured with the rest of the invasion force, but escaped by allegedly jumping off the Cuban Navy vessel he was held on and swimming to shore.